Studzic/news_and_notes_mvc/README.md

 # Tech Blog

 ## Description

-This is supposed to be a heroku deployed application that the user can activly add notes and inquiries.
+This is an application where the user can dynailcally add notes and make inquireies!
 ## Table of Contents

 * [Usage](#usage)